HOME MEDICINE CABINET

 Does such an app replace a doctor or pharmacist?

 No. It is a tool for organising your home medicine cabinet and the information about what you have at home.
-It tidies up the list, the deadlines and family access, but it does not replace professional medical advice.
+It helps keep the list, expiry dates and family access in order, but it does not replace professional medical advice.